1996–97 Philadelphia Flyers season: Playoffs

 Backstopped by the goaltending tandem of Ron Hextall and Garth Snow, the Flyers dominated the Pittsburgh Penguins, the Buffalo Sabres, and the New York Rangers all in five games apiece to win the Eastern Conference championship, and clinch a berth in the Stanley Cup Finals for the first time since 1987.
 However, their opponent, the Detroit Red Wings, swept the Flyers in four straight games.
 After Game 3, Terry Murray said that the team was in a "choking situation."
-It is said this remark cost Murray his job, as he was fired less than a week after the conclusion of the finals.
+It is said this remark cost Murray his job, as he was fired less than a week after the conclusion of the Cup Final series.